Consensys/doc.teku/docs/Reference/CLI/Subcommands/Voluntary-Exit.md

 # `voluntary-exit`

-Create and sign a voluntary exit for the specified validator or set of validators.
+Create and sign a [voluntary exit] for the specified validator or set of validators.
-The [voluntary-exit] subcommand can be run as a separate Teku process.
+This subcommand can be run as a separate Teku process.

 :::caution